micurs/formik-demo/README.md

 ## Negatives

-The lack of a single field validation handler is the negative about this library.
+The lack of single field validation handler is the big negative about this library.